cwilmott/GEOGC183/docs/Week-08-Illustrator.md

 [TOC]

+This week we are going to look at Illustrator!
+Don't be afraid to play around at all!
+You don't need to hand in a lab for this week - the lab hand in is the Print Map, due Friday 11.59pm.

-> !!! tip
+!!! tip

->
-> All those little icons in Illustrator are called "Tools".
-If you need a navigation aid, look here: [https://helpx.adobe.com/illustrator/using/tools-in-illustrator.html?x-product=Helpx%2F1.0.0&x-product-location=Search%3AForums%3Alink%2F3.7.2-dev.2] (https://helpx.adobe.com/illustrator/using/tools-in-illustrator.html?x-product=Helpx%2F1.0.0&x-product-location=Search%3AForums%3Alink%2F3.7.2-dev.2)
+    All those little icons in Illustrator are called "Tools".
+If you need a navigation aid, look here: [https://helpx.adobe.com/illustrator/using/tools-in-illustrator.html?x-        product=Helpx%2F1.0.0&x-product-location=Search%3AForums%3Alink%2F3.7.2-dev.2](https://helpx.adobe.com/illustrator/using/tools-in-illustrator.html?x-product=Helpx%2F1.0.0&x product-location=Search%3AForums%3Alink%2F3.7.2-dev.2)

 ### **Foundations**

-> !!! warning
+!!! warning
->
-> If you break something, CTRL + Z (PC) or COMMAND + Z (Mac) is your absolute best friend.
+      If you break something, CTRL + Z (PC) or COMMAND + Z (Mac) is your absolute best friend.
 And if that doesn't work, revel in the chaos.

 - [ ] **Export** your map as SVG from ArcGIS Pro (https://pro.arcgis.com/en/pro-app/latest/help/sharing/overview/svg-or-svgz-export.htm)